 Donald Ross was a busy man.
 The legendary designer crafted more than 50 golf courses across North Carolina, and most are still in play today.
 This includes the course regarded as his best – Pinehurst No. 2 – and several more in and near Pinehurst.
-Others are in the Blue Ridge and Great Smoky mountains, including one that’s on the site of the state’s first golf course, and some are along the coast.
+Others are in the Blue Ridge and Great Smoky mountains, including one that’s on the site of our state’s first golf course, and some are along the coast.

 No matter the region or native landscape, certain traits make Ross’ courses instantly recognizable.
 Each includes the need to contemplate the result of every swing before it’s made.
 Ross believed this decision-making process made the game more enjoyable.
 Now imagine pairing that with a trip to Wilmington and its beaches, where even though there’s plenty of coastal fun to be had, you'll want to make time to play a round or three at two Ross-designed courses.

 Day 1: Play a Round and Enjoy the Sand

 Ross designed Wilmington Municipal Golf Course in 1926, and former golf professional John Fought – who worked on Ross’ Pine Needles Golf Course in Southern Pines – led its $1.5 million renovation in 2014.
 The work restored its original splendor, doubling Ross’ trademark turtleback greens and upgrading tee boxes and cart paths, though this is a great course to walk.

 Its deep bunkers, revitalized through support from the Pinehurst-based Donald Ross Society, provide textbook Ross challenges.
 If you don’t plan your shots, you may end up in them.
 But when your round is done, there's other sand you won’t mind visiting.